travis-ci/travis-cookbooks/README.md

 The included `Vagrantfile` defines multiple machines, where each machine is a target worker platform:

-* `precise`: this VM is defined as `primary` as Ubuntu 12.04 is officially supported by travis-cookbooks
+* `precise64`: this VM is defined as `primary` as Ubuntu 12.04 is officially supported by travis-cookbooks
-* `trusty`: this VM is experimental and is not automatically started
+* `trusty64`: this VM is experimental and is not automatically started
 * `win8`: this VM is [experimental](https://github.com/travis-ci/travis-cookbooks/commits/ha-feature-windows) and is not automatically started

 By default, Vagrant is configured to provision the `worker_standard` role.
 There are [more possible setups](https://github.com/travis-ci/travis-images/tree/master/templates) (`worker_ruby`, `worker_python`, etc.) but since all Travis worker machines are based on `worker_standard` it provides good cookbook coverage.
 It is also possible to narrow down the Chef run list to only install a specific set of cookbooks, as commented in the `Vagrantfile` itself.